 References in this announcement to visual results are from NQ diamond drill core.
-Fresh sulphide mineralisation in CANDD015 consisted of chalcopyrite in stringers and veins and clots with quartz veins.
+Fresh sulphide mineralisation in CANDD016 consisted of chalcopyrite in stringers and veins, clots with quartz veins and semi-massive chalcopyrite and pyrite in quartz breccia.
 Visual estimates of percentages are based on logged visual observations of the drill core surface as presented in the core trays and may not be representative of the entire sample interval.
 Laboratory assays are required for representative estimates of copper and other metal content abundance.
 Mineralised sections will be cut, and half-core sampled the for assays.
-Assay results for CANDD015 are expected in January 2023.
+Assay results for CANDD016 are expected in January 2023.